What Does a Vet Tech do?

 Veterinary technicians – or “vet techs” – assist licensed veterinarians with a wide array of tasks.
 In many ways, veterinary technicians perform duties for animals that are similar to what a nurse might do for humans.
 They support veterinarians in the diagnostic and treatment of sick and healthy animals.

-Veterinary Technician Responsibilities
+Veterinary Technician (Vet Tech) Responsibilities

 The role of a veterinary technician may be somewhat different at each veterinary practice, but common responsibilities include: